gervy28/nate-portfolio-2022/content/blog/building-this-project copy/index.md

 ---
 ## The Question That Drives Me

 "Did I make the right decision" is the endlessly relevant question that drives almost all of the elements of fulfillment in our lives!
-The inescapable reality is that all actions, relationships, production, and goal fulfillment are directly impacted by how we answer the question, "Did I make the right decision" and how we respond to whatever answer we may find.
+The inescapable reality is that all actions, relationships, production, and goal fulfillment are directly impacted by how we answer that question and how we respond to whatever answer we may find.

 That question drives the endless - decide, act, learn -- decide, act, learn  - process that guides my life.